 Better Blood Sugar Control

-Exercise, in general, helps with blood sugar control, and cycling is a great way to get in some exercise.
+Exercise generally helps with blood sugar control, and cycling is a great way to get in some exercise.
 When you ride, your muscles use glucose for energy.
 This helps to lower your blood glucose levels.
+“Cycling can lower blood glucose levels for up to 16 hours after exercise,” notes Bicycling magazine.

-It is important to monitor your blood sugar levels before and after you ride.
-You may need to adjust your medication or insulin doses based on how much exercise you are doing.
+It is crucial to monitor your blood sugar levels before and after you ride.
+Depending on how much exercise you are doing, you may need to adjust your medication or insulin doses.
+The American Diabetes Association recommends checking your blood sugar every 30 minutes during exercise and adjusting insulin doses accordingly.

 Weight Loss

-Cycling can help with weight loss, which is important for diabetics.
+Cycling can help with weight loss, which is essential for people with diabetes.
 Being overweight or obese can make it harder to control your blood sugar levels.
-It can also lead to other problems such as heart disease and joint pain.
+It can also lead to other problems, such as heart disease and joint pain.

 Riding a bike is a great way to burn calories and lose weight.
-Even a moderate amount of weight loss can have a positive impact on
+Even a moderate amount of weight loss can positively impact blood sugar control and reduce the risk of diabetes complications.
+“Losing just 7% of your body weight can reduce your risk of developing diabetes by 58%,” according to Diabetes UK.

 Lower Blood Pressure

-Cycling can also help to lower your blood pressure.
-This is important because high blood pressure can damage your arteries and lead to heart disease.
+Cycling can also help lower blood pressure.
+This is important because high blood pressure can damage arteries and lead to heart disease.

 Reduced Stress and Anxiety

 Riding a bike can be a great way to reduce stress.
-Exercise in general has been shown to lower levels of stress and anxiety.
+Exercise, in general, has been shown to lower levels of stress and anxiety.
+“Cycling triggers the release of endorphins, the body’s natural feel-good chemicals that can improve mood and reduce stress and anxiety,” notes Observatoire de la prevention.

 Improved Mental Health